probeiuscorp/fslc-presentations/functional-programming/slides.md

 ---

-# Part 3: Practical monads
+# Part 2: Applied monads

+_How monads can help you solve problems practically, even in impure languages._

 ---

-# Practical monads
+# Applying monads

-*even for impure, imperative languages!*

 ## Our problem